Tin: Isotopes

-Tin has ten stable isotopes, the greatest number of any element.
+Tin has seven to ten stable isotopes, the greatest number of any element.
 Their mass numbers are 112, 114, 115, 116, 117, 118, 119, 120, 122, and 124.
+Seven, ^{114-120}Sn, are theoretically stable, while the remaining three, ^{112}Sn, ^{122}Sn, and ^{124}Sn, are potentially radioactive to double beta decay, but have not been observed to decay.
 Tin-120 makes up almost a third of all tin.
 Tin-118 and tin-116 are also common.
 Tin-115 is the least common stable isotope.
 The isotopes with even mass numbers have no nuclear spin, while those with odd mass numbers have a nuclear spin of 1/2.
 It is thought that tin has such a great multitude of stable isotopes because of tin's atomic number being 50, which is a "magic number" in nuclear physics.

 Tin is one of the easiest elements to detect and analyze by NMR spectroscopy, which relies on molecular weight and its chemical shifts are referenced against tetramethyltin (SnMe_{4}).
 (Note: Only hydrogen, fluorine, phosphorus, thallium and xenon are easier to use NMR analysis with for samples containing isotopes at their natural abundance.)

 Of the stable isotopes, tin-115 has a high neutron capture cross section for thermal neutrons, at 30 barns.
 Tin-117 has a cross section of 2.3 barns, one order of magnitude smaller, while tin-119 has a slightly smaller cross section of 2.2 barns.
 Before these cross sections were well known, it was proposed to use tin-lead solder as a coolant for fast reactors because of its low melting point.
 Current studies are for lead or lead-bismuth reactor coolants because both heavy metals are nearly transparent to fast neutrons, with very low capture cross sections.
 In order to use a tin or tin-lead coolant, the tin would first have to go through isotopic separation to remove the isotopes with odd mass number.
 Combined, these three isotopes make up about 17% of natural tin but represent nearly all of the capture cross section.
 Of the remaining seven isotopes tin-112 has a capture cross section of 1 barn.
 The other six isotopes forming 82.7% of natural tin have capture cross sections of 0.3 barns or less, making them effectively transparent to neutrons.

 Tin has 33 unstable isotopes, ranging in mass number from 98 to 140.
 The unstable tin isotopes have half-lives of less than a year except for tin-126, which has a half-life of about 230,000 years.
 Tin-100 and tin-132 are two of the very few nuclides with a "doubly magic" nucleus; though they are unstable, being far off the valley of stability in neutron–proton ratio, the tin isotopes lighter than tin-100 and heavier than tin-132 are even less stable.
 Another 55 metastable isomers have been identified for tin isotopes between 111 and 131, the most stable being tin-121m, with a half-life of 43.9 years.